Kids Helping Wildlife

 There are many different ways that you can donate to WINC.
 Whether it be the money earned from household chores to donating pinecones you have collected from the yard, there is always a way to help out.
 Here are some items that you can collect to bring to WINC:

-- Maple seeds, pinecones and nuts
+- Maple seeds, pinecones, nuts, acorns

 - Small tree branches

 Many of you can also help wildlife through your scout and school groups or even on your own or with a group of friends through various projects.
 If you are a boy or girl scout there are even projects that you can do to help wildlife and earn a badge!
 Here are some projects that you can do to help your wild neighbors at home, but be sure you have an adult’s help first.
+Please call 262-965-3090 for more information.

 - Build a nest box [click here for available nest box designs]